katsihuin/makes10/README.md

 ##Proceso

 - Si cualquiera a o b es igual 10 o la suma de ambos a + b es igual a 10 //(a == 10 || b == 10 || a+b == 10)
-    - Mostrar mensaje: "True"
+    - Mostrar mensaje: "Si"
 - Si no
-    - Monstrar mensaje: "False"
+    - Monstrar mensaje: "No"

 ## Mostrar Resultados